oxcompsoc/learntocode/chapter3/README.md

         base #...
     ```

+    ```
+    Sample:
+    Please enter a number: 100
+    1
+    4
+    9
+    16
+    25
+    36
+    49
+    64
+    81
+    100
+    ```

 #### Medium:

-5)  Create a program, which repeatedly asks the user to input a number, until their number is greater than 9.
+12)  Create a program, which repeatedly asks the user to input a number, until their number is greater than 9.
 A run of your program might look like:
     ```
     Please enter a number: 5
     That number is too small!